6.2 Water conservation and protection technologies

 When water is extracted from the natural water cycle, where does it go?

-Based on government statistics, most of it (over 70%) is used for agricultural needs (e.g., irrigation for crops), around 22% for industrial needs (e.g., power generation), and around 8% for domestic consumption (e.g., drinking, cooking, washing) (Figure 6.1).
+Based on government statistics, a big part of it (~40%) is used for agricultural needs (e.g., irrigation for crops or livestock), around 47% is used for industrial needs (e.g., power generation, mining, etc.), and around 13% is going to public supply (e.g., domestic or commercial) (Figure 6.1).
 However, these numbers can vary with location.
-For example, in Minnesota, the majority of the water extracted is used for power generation, while in California, the dominating use is irrigation [USGS, 2009].
+For example, in Minnesota, the majority of the water extracted is used for power generation, while in California, the dominating use is irrigation [USGS, 2015].

 Although residential water consumption accounts for a smaller fraction of the whole, domestic water economy is considered an important factor in urban sustainability.
 The overall domestic water use is expected to grow as world population grows.